zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

 services" found in the [IANA Root Zone Database] after selecting the relevant TLD.

-If the no URL was found or no URL matching the requirements, then no URL is returned (empty URL).
+If no URL was found or no URL matched the requirements, then no URL is returned (empty URL).